BossHi2/The-Lost-Astronaut/README.md

 # The-Lost-Astronaut
 ## Note
 We did not realize that we needed to create a GitHub Repository and regularly push changes until Sunday night.
 To prove we didn't cheat, I uploaded a handful of videos I sent to Ziyuan over the course of the Game Jam that documented my progress.
-These videos are in the file called "Evidence"
+These videos are in the file called "Evidence For game jam"
 ## Instructions
 Use arrow keys or WASD to move.